ChrisDuffley/stationPlaylist/readme.md

 If you are using Studio on a touchscreen computer with NVDA installed, you can perform some Studio commands from the touchscreen.
 First use three finger tap to switch to SPL mode, then use the touch commands listed above to perform commands.

+## Version Preview

+* Most if not all multicolumn lists now have column explorer and column navigation support.
+Mainly tested in local Studio's Listener Stats window and the same list in Options > Listener Stats.

 ## Version 26.01

 * NVDA 2025.3.2 or later is required.